 Our paper proceeds as follows: Section 2 describes the design of our baseline transmitter and listener experiments.
 Section 3 provides results on differential information loss.
-Section 4 provides evidence on the role of (i) expected benefits of transmission, (ii) anticipated and actual costs of transmission and (iii) the role of memory constraints.
-Section 5 concludes with a summary.
+Section 4 provides evidence on the role of (i) expected benefits of transmission, (ii) anticipated costs of transmission and (iii) the role of memory constraints.
+Section 5 discusses interpretation and external validity.
+Section 6 concludes with a summary.